 Active Listening: Giving full attention to what other people are saying, taking time to understand the points being made, asking questions as appropriate, and not interrupting at inappropriate times.

 - Doctor of Veterinary Medicine (DVM)

-In the United States, there were 79,600 jobs for Veterinarian in 2016.
+There were about 79,600 jobs for Veterinarian in 2016 (in the United States).
 New jobs are being produced at a rate of 18.8% which is above the national average.
 The Bureau of Labor Statistics predicts 15,000 new jobs for Veterinarian by 2026.
 The BLS estimates 4,500 yearly job openings in this field.